TauConsortium/Computational-Genetics-Intro/README.md

 # Computational-Genetics-
-Genetics course designed to provide a foundation in the field of statistics and genomics.
+This is a course intended to explore the overlap between genetics and statistics.
+While providing a foundation in biological genetics, we will explore different tools and programs to run and decode genes.
+The syllabus provides an outline over the course of 23 weeks, exploring both the biological side, as well as data science using programs such as VCFtools, PLINK, R, etc.